Menu

 • teach that blending and segmenting words are reversible processes.

-When using RWI to read the children will:
+When using RWI to READ the children will:

-• learn 44 sounds and the corresponding letter/letter groups using simple picture prompts
+• learn 44 sounds using simple picture prompts

-• learn to read words using Fred Talk
+• learn to read words using Fred Talk.

-• read lively stories featuring words they have learned to sound out
+• read lively stories featuring words they have learned to sound out.

 • show that they comprehend the stories by answering questions.

-When using RWI to write the children will:
+When using RWI to WRITE the children will:

-• learn to write the letters/letter groups which represent 44 sounds
+• learn to write the letters/letter groups which represent 44 sounds.

-• learn to write words by saying the sounds in Fred Talk
+• learn to write words by using ‘Fred Fingers’ which is individually pinching the sounds out.

 • write simple sentences.